 About Ecotrust Canada:

-Founded in 1995, Ecotrust Canada focuses on developing a sustainable 'conservation economy' in Canada by coming up with innovative solutions to current economic and environmental problems.
-Ecotrust Canada works closely with communities across Canada and the United States, with a very strong presence in British Columbia.
+Founded in 1995, Ecotrust Canada (Ecotrust) focuses on developing a sustainable ‘conservation economy’ in Canada by coming up with innovative solutions to current economic and environmental problems.
+Ecotrust currently works alongside communities on 56 projects across Canada and the United States, of which 46 are located in British Columbia.
 The charity states that by using its partnership-based approach, innovation capacities and policy expertise, it can contribute to the creation of sustainable economies in these communities.
 Ecotrust Canada divides its projects into four major sectors: Information Democracy, Business Innovation, Community Development and Social Finance.

-Ecotrust Canada lists 10 Community Development projects on its website.
-Ecotrust Canada aims to strengthen the country's economy by increasing community participation in economic activities.
-One of the charity's Community Development projects is for the LEDlab program, which allows graduate students of Simon Fraser University to help businesses and organizations in Downtown Eastside Vancouver increase capacity and improve performance.
-In 2015, the first year of the project, the students found ways to build demand for social enterprise through social procurement, launching a new collaborative income-generating hub for low barrier work, and facilitating micro-enterprise opportunities.
+Ecotrust lists 12 Community Development projects on its website.
+It aims to strengthen the country’s economy by increasing community participation in economic activities.
+One of the charity’s Community Development projects is for the LEDlab program, which provides internships to graduate students of Simon Fraser University to support impact-focused businesses and organizations in Downtown Eastside Vancouver.
+In its third year of the project, the students found ways to build demand for social enterprise through social procurement, launching a new collaborative income-generating hub for low barrier work, and facilitating micro-enterprise opportunities.

-This charity report is an update that is currently being reviewed by Ecotrust Canada.
+This charity report is an update that has been sent to Ecotrust Canada for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December